 main trade.
 There is a good bookshop specialising in antiquarian books and several clothes shops.

-Enjoy the beach - Looe has a good sandy beach with step free access and toilets and cafes to hand.
+Enjoy the beach - East Looe has a good sandy beach (no dogs allowed) with step free access, toilets and cafes to hand.

 Sea fishing and boat trips - Looe’s working harbour runs parallel with the main street, to the right hand side of the road.
 Here you can see the fish market, or nearer the beach end book fishing trips on a variety of boats.
 Sea fishing options usually include searching for mackerel, sharks, deep sea fishing, or just pleasure trips.
 There are plenty of short trips out around the harbour or around Looe island.